mortii/anki-morphs/docs/src/user_guide/usage/browser.md

 # Browser
-MorphMan adds new options in the Browse window that can be accessed either from the "MorphMan" menu at the top or when right-clicking cards:
+AnkiMorphs adds new options in the Browse window that can be accessed either from the "AnkiMorphs" menu at the top or when right-clicking cards:

 * **View Morphemes**: